spring-projects/sts4/vscode-extensions/vscode-spring-boot/README.md

 * `//` shows all request mappings of all running Spring Boot apps and opens a browser for the selected endpoint

 ## Live application information hovers
-Show information from running Spring Boot apps on your machine in the source code.
-This allows you to run the Spring Boot app locally on your machine and visualizes information from those running apps in your source code.
+STS4 automatically detects JVM processes for running boot applications on your local machine.

-### Visualization
+When a running app is detected, STS 4 automatically shows hints by highlighting sections of source code with a light green background.
+Hovering over the highlights with the mouse pointer, data from the running app is displayed in a popup.

-Once the tooling detects a running Spring Boot app on your local machine, it automatically shows hints in the source code where data from the running app can be inspected.
-Then hovering over that area (with the mouse pointer), the data from the running app shows up.
+For some types of information, STS 4 may also show a 'quick summary' as a codelens.
+Codelenses are only supported in Eclipse and Vscode at the moment, not in atom.
+For Eclipse this has to be enabled via *Preferences >> Language Servers >> Spring Language Servers >> Spring Boot Language Server*.

 If there are multiple instances of the app running on your machine, the live data from all those instances will show up in the hover information.